Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

 Under the points-based immigration rules, the university must have a copy of your passport and your new visa (Biometric Residence Permit) as proof you have the appropriate leave to study.

-You must show this to the Tier 4 Compliance Team:
+You must show this to the Immigration Compliance Team:

 - As part of the Registration process or